Development of the

 rocks back to give a gentler rock slope; in other places I wanted a

 I made two gullies or washes out of rock for interest; both go under the

 railroad bed where I had left an opening for a bridge.

 In a few places I left the rock below the railroad bed level so that I can

 After the concrete set up, I filled between the rock and railroad bed with dirt and added chips on the

 A few rocks were scattered carefully

-about so that the rockwork blends together; these rocks will be
+about so that the rockwork blends together rather than just "framing"

 placed strategically to serve as stepping stones for access to the track and plants.

 Back to the top of the page